 Imagine a cat in the wild eating a chicken.
 It would eat more than just the flesh.
-It may sound unsavory, but eyes, organs, bones and some feathers would also be devoured.
+It may sound unsavory, but eyes, organs, bones, and some feathers would also be devoured.

-Each of these components of the bird contain unique vitamins and minerals which make a balanced diet.
+Each of these components of the bird contains unique vitamins and minerals which make a balanced diet.
 When a cat’s diet is created the aim is to replicate as closely as possible what it would eat naturally.

 In order to transform a piece of cooked chicken into a complete, balanced meal for a Maine Coon you should ideally add some organ meat, such as heart, and ground bone.
 It is very important not to serve whole pieces of cooked chicken bone.